OHDSI/Perseus/README.md

 Replace `vocabulary_url` link with your own

-Leave `vocabulary_url` empty if you want to use default vocabulary
+Set `vocabulary_url` empty if you want to use default vocabulary

+Database deployment can take a long time if the dictionary size is large enough

 ## SMTP server
 **Multi-user**